hyperoslo/openid-token-proxy/README.md

 - `X-Token` header containing the new access token to be used in future requests.
 - `X-Refresh-Token` header containing the new refresh token.

-You may configure some code to be ran (scoped to a controller) when a token is successfully refreshed:
+You may configure some code to be run (scoped to a controller) when a token is successfully refreshed:

 ```ruby